murphymv/semEff/cran-comments.md

     Status: 301
     Message: Moved Permanently

+FIX

-Fix: The buymeacoffee.com link has been fixed.
+The buymeacoffee.com link has been fixed.
 The DOI links are https://shortdoi.org/ shortcuts to the original DOIs and are all valid (checked), useful, and have been accepted in previous submissions.
 Is it possible to add these to a whitelist?

 NOTE